 - ENG 5.
 Dedicate public utility easements for utilities located under the existing sidewalk in areas for which public right-of-way has been abandoned by Parcel Map No. 36446 or by separate instrument. - ENG 6.
 Dedicate a minimum sidewalk easement of 8 feet (or as needed to match existing sidewalk) for those portions of sidewalk located outside of the public right-of-way after abandonment of right-of-way on N. Palm Canyon Drive.
-Any existing underground utilities under the existing sidewalk, shall not be relocated in conjunction with this project. - ENG 7.
+Any existing underground utilities under the existing sidewalk shall not be relocated in conjunction with this project.

+- ENG 7.
 Remove sidewalk along the entire project frontage on Palm Canyon Drive except for the sidewalk composed of city-owned pavers adjacent to the edge of pavement. - ENG 8.
 All broken or off grade street improvements shall be repaired or replaced.

-PALM CANYON DRIVE: BLOCK A AND BLOCK b
+PALM CANYON DRIVE: BLOCK A - Phase 1 AND BLOCK B - Phase 1

 - ENG 9.
-There shall be no vehicular access between Block A or Block b and Palm Canyon Drive, Andreas Road, or Belardo Road (Lot "C").
-There will be vehicular access between Block A or Block b and New Main Street (Lot "A") and Market Street (a private alleyway easement). - ENG 10.
+There shall be no vehicular access between Block A or Block B and Palm Canyon Drive, Andreas Road, or Belardo Road (Lot "C").
+There will be vehicular access between Block A Phase 1 or Block B Phase 1 and New Main Street (Lot "A") and Market Street (a private alleyway easement). - ENG 10.
 Remove existing street improvements as necessary to construct the intersection of Palm Canyon Drive and Andreas Road.
-Construct a 25 feet radius curb return at the northwest and southwest corners of the intersection

-- of Palm Canyon Drive and Andreas Road, in accordance with City of Palm Springs Standard Drawing No. 200 and 206. - ENG 11.
-Construct a Type A curb ramp meeting current California State Accessibility standards at the northwest and southwest corners of the intersection of Palm Canyon Drive and Andreas Road in accordance with City of Palm Springs Standard Drawing No. 212.
+Construct a 25 feet radius curb return at the northwest and southwest corners of the intersection of Palm Canyon Drive and Andreas Road, in accordance with City of Palm Springs Standard Drawing No. 200 and 206. - ENG 11.
+Construct two (2) Type A curb ramps meeting current California State Accessibility standards at the northwest corner and one (1) Type A curb ramp at the southwest corner of the intersection of Palm Canyon Drive and Andreas Road in accordance with City of Palm Springs Standard Drawing No. 212.

-PALM CANYON DRIVE: BLOCK b AND BLOCK c
+PALM CANYON DRIVE: BLOCK B -- Phase 1